CUBS 4, CARDINALS 1

 “I still have faith in this club,” said St Louis manager Ken Boyer, “and I still like what I see.
 We may not finish first, but we sure as hell ain’t gonna finish last, either.”

 • The game was played in the afternoon at site AZ14 in Gilbert, Arizona, at the kitchen table while I listened to Who Are You by The Who.

 • The game’s start time was 3:30 pm.

-• This was, of course, my debut as a St Louis Cardinals player in my SP78 Replay season, an idea I had brewing since the 1990s.
+• Today was, of course, my debut as a St Louis Cardinals player in my SP78 Replay season, an idea I had brewing since the 1990s.
 The actual stats from my 1978 Continental League season with the California 1st Bank Cardinals were used to create my player card, using the formula supplied with the game to create minor league players.
 And yes, my numbers are fairly impressive: a Fast-Action card draw between 11-71 will result in singles, doubles, triples, walks, and hit-by-pitches, while my out numbers are limited to draws between 72-88.
 Not bad for a 15-year-old rookie from Sandusky, Ohio.

 • And as mentioned in the recap above, my first major league at-bat resulted in a pinch-hit double; I drew a 10 against Ray Burris’ PB 2-5, then a random number of 28, which was a double to center field on my player card.
 The historic hit came at the 17-minute mark of the game, or at 3:56 pm real time.